dCache/dcache/docs/TheBook/src/main/markdown/preface.md

 - Hardware: contemporary CPU, 1 GiB of RAM , 500 MiB free hard disk space

-- Software: OpenJDK 8 or later, Postgres SQL Server (9.6 or later)
+- Software: OpenJDK 11, Postgres SQL Server 9.5 or later, ZooKeeper version 3.5 (in case of a standalone ZooKeeper installation)

 For high performance production scenarios, the hardware requirements greatly differ, which makes it impossible to provide such parameters here.
 However, if